Potassium: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Increased potassium intake reduces calcium excretion and results in a positive calcium balance, which can be associated long-term with higher bone mass.
+Increasing potassium intake reduces calcium excretion and results in a positive calcium balance, which may be associated in the longer term with higher bone mass. nn

 Usages associés